DenisLabrecque/DenisLabrecque.github.io/_posts/2016-09-22-turkey-dinner-watercolour.md

 ---
 This painting was my first serious stab at watercolour.
 In class, we received the option of painting either a deer or a turkey.
 Because most students chose the deer, I picked the turkey.

-{% include image-superwide.html image-url='https://s-media-cache-ak0.pinimg.com/originals/dc/05/15/dc0515402ea8fbb22effe80b6ae70f51.jpg' image-description='Drawing preparation first began with a light study to help distinguish the dark and light values.' %}
+{% include image-superwide.html image-url='https://s-media-cache-ak0.pinimg.com/originals/dc/05/15/dc0515402ea8fbb22effe80b6ae70f51.jpg' image-description='Drawing preparation first began with a light study to help distinguish the dark and clear values.' %}

 After a couple hours of first drawing outlines, the design was ready to be transferred lightly to watercolour paper and painted.
 I first began with the black highlights; then, following an application of yellow, the other pigments were added on gradually, ending finally in the fruits, leaves, and plate of the outer edge.